sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

    List containing names of "public" attributes in the class/module.
 Only available for classes and modules.

+    .. versionchanged:: 3.1

+    Attributes of modules are supported.

 .. data:: modules

    List containing names of "public" modules in the package.
 Only available for